 It is important to follow shoulder precautions to prevent shoulder dislocation, and to promote healing of the tissues that were cut during the surgery.

 Your incision has been covered with a dry clean bandage.
 You may shower or sponge bathe, but arrange to keep the dressing as dry as possible.
-If the dressing becomes wet, change it so that moist bandage material is not on top of your incision.
+If the dressing becomes wet, change it so that moist bandage material is not on top

 Your sutures/staples will be removed 1-2 weeks after surgery.
 The day after suture removal you may shower or bath without protecting the incision.